FlameF0X/Open-SnowflakeCore/G1/README.md

-# OpenSnowflakeCore
+# OpenSnowflakeCore-G1

 **An open-source, educational implementation of a GPT-style transformer language model**

-OpenSnowflakeCore is a clean, well-documented implementation of a decoder-only transformer architecture similar to GPT.
+OpenSnowflakeCore-G1 is a clean, well-documented implementation of a decoder-only transformer architecture similar to GPT.
 This is an open-source version of an older iteration of the main SnowflakeCore codebase, designed for educational purposes and experimentation with transformer architectures.

 ## 🌟 Features